Learning Control by Iterative Inversion: Introduction

 In reinforcement learning (RL), learning is driven by a manually specified \textit{reward} signal $r(\state,\action)$.
 While this paradigm has recently yielded impressive results, defining a reward signal can be difficult for certain tasks, especially when high-dimensional observations such as images are involved.
 An alternative to RL is inverse RL (IRL), where a reward is not manually specified.
 Instead, IRL algorithms \textit{learn} an implicit reward function that, when plugged into an RL algorithm in an inner loop, yields a trajectory similar to the reference.
 The signal driving IRL algorithms is a \textit{similarity metric between trajectories}, which can be manually defined, or learned~\citep{ho2016generative}.

-We propose a different approach to learning control, which does not require explicit nor implicit reward functions, and also does not require a similarity metric between trajectories.
-Our main idea is that Equation \eqref{eq:dyn_sys} prescribes a mapping $\mathcal{F}$ from a sequence of actions to a sequence of states,
+We propose a different approach to learning control, which does not require explicit nor implicit reward functions, and also does not require access to a similarity metric between trajectories.
+Our main idea is that Equation \eqref{eq:dyn_sys} prescribes a mapping $\mathcal{F}$ from an action sequence to a state sequence,

 The control learning problem can therefore be framed as finding the \textit{inverse function}, $\mathcal{F}^{-1}$, without knowing $\mathcal{F}$, but with the possibility of evaluating $\mathcal{F}$ on particular action sequences (a.k.a. roll-outs).